-To see another example, consider a case of a persistent visual illusion, like the Müller-Lyer Illusion (Fig. 1.1).
-Every time we look at the drawing, it looks like the black lines are of different lengths.
-It looks like the middle line is quite a bit longer than either the top or the bottom lines.
+Here is another case where two pieces of evidence are in direct conflict.
+Consider a case of a persistent visual illusion, like the Müller-Lyer Illusion, presented below.

+When we look at the drawing, it looks like the middle line is quite a bit longer than either the top or the bottom lines.
 But if we measure them with a ruler, we will find that they are in fact of the very same length.
 We are now in a situation where our evidence conflicts.
 Our eyes tell us one thing; our measurement tells us another.
+The observational evidence directly conflicts with the measurement evidence.
 Something has to give.
-In this case, we have figured out that the evidence we get from direct observation is overridden by evidence we get from the measurement.
-(Part of what is fun about this illusion is that it is persistent: the middle line still looks longer even when we know that it is not.)
-When we decide what to believe or what to do we have to make sure that we consider all of the evidence we have or can get and we have to make sure that the evidence we decide to go with is not overridden by other evidence.
-A handy rule of thumb is: Think twice, decide once.
+In this case, we have figured out that the evidence we get from observation is misleading, and that the evidence we get from measurement is accurate.
+(Part of what is fun about this illusion is that it is persistent: the middle line still looks longer even when we know that it is not!)